tactful-ai/OPA/README.md

 # OPAL Manager Setup Guide

-This guide provides comprehensive instructions for setting up and running the OPAL RBAC manager along with the accompanying Node.js server.
-OPAL enables real-time management of RBAC (Role-Based Access Control) policies using an open-source project.
+This guide provides comprehensive instructions for setting up and running the OPAL along with the accompanying Node.js server.
+OPAL enables real-time management policies.

 ## Prerequisites